It’s that time of year. Invitations to graduations and weddings start filling your calendar.

 Can you use your credit card reward points to cover some or all of these expenses?

-When estimating how much traveling will cost, remember to include your cost for food and transportation before and after the event.
+When estimating how much travel will cost, remember to include your food and transportation costs before and after the event.

 You may have an impromptu gathering at a nearby restaurant the night before the event.